-The ignition controllers of the MIC6 series are designed for specific 2- or 4-stroke gas engines.
+The ignition controllers of the MIC3+ series are designed for specific 2- or 4-stroke gas engines.
 From 1 to max.
-24 ignition outputs are available.
-The device variants are intended for the following use:
+12 ignition outputs are available.
+The ignition controllers supply the energy required for the corresponding ignition coils of the gas engines and can supply signals for peripheral equipment.